 You may be liable for all charges run up on your phone when it goes missing up until you report it as lost or stolen to your provider.

-If your phone goes missing and you are with Three, Virgin Mobile, Vodafone, EE or O2 for mobile services, you should only be responsible for paying up to a maximum of £100 for any unauthorised usage outside of your allowance - if you report your phone as missing within 24 hours.
+If your phone goes missing and you are with Three, Virgin Media O2, Vodafone or EE for mobile services, you should only be responsible for paying up to a maximum of £100 for any unauthorised usage outside of your allowance - if you report your phone as missing within 24 hours.

 If you are with Vodafone and you miss the 24 hours but report your phone as missing within five days, you should only be responsible for paying up to £500 for unauthorised usage outside of your allowance.
 See the Government's announcement.

-Therefore, if your phone goes missing when you're abroad, it's important you contact your provider as soon as possible to avoid facing high charges as a result of unauthorised use.
+Therefore, if your phone goes missing when you're abroad, it's important you contact your provider as soon as possible to avoid facing high charges because of unauthorised use.
 Even if there's a slim chance you may find your phone, it's worth talking to your provider about whether a temporary bar can be placed on your account.

 Once you have reported your phone as lost or stolen, your provider can bar your SIM to stop calls being made on your account.
 Your provider can also stop anyone else from using your phone by blocking its IMEI, a unique 15-digit serial number.
 You can get your IMEI number by keying *#06# into your handset or by looking behind your phone battery.
 Make a record of this number, as well as the make and model of your handset and keep it somewhere safe.